When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.

 2. Legalese Examples

-The following sentences are examples of legalese:
+The following sentences are legalese examples:

-In witness whereof the parties hereunto have set their hands to these presents as a deed on the day month and year hereinbefore mentioned.
+In witness whereof, the parties hereunto have set their hands to these presents as a deed on the day month and year hereinbefore mentioned.

-IN NO EVENT SHALL COMPANY OR ITS DIRECTORS, EMPLOYEES, OR AGENTS BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, EXEMPLARY, INCIDENTAL, SPECIAL OR PUNITIVE DAMAGES, INCLUDING LOST PROFIT, LOST REVENUE, LOSS OF DATA OR OTHER DAMAGES ARISING FROM YOUR USE OF THE WEBSITE OR COMPANY SERVICES, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT SHALL COMPANY OR ITS DIRECTORS, EMPLOYEES, OR AGENTS BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, EXEMPLARY, INCIDENTAL, SPECIAL, OR PUNITIVE DAMAGES, INCLUDING LOST PROFIT, LOST REVENUE, LOSS OF DATA, OR OTHER DAMAGES ARISING FROM YOUR USE OF THE WEBSITE OR COMPANY SERVICES, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 3. Why Is Legalese Bad?

-Legalese is often associated with the infamous “fine print,” where important information is buried in complicated, dense sentences.
+Legal language is often associated with the infamous “fine print,” where important information is buried in complicated, dense sentences.

 4. Why Using Legalese Could Hurt Your Business

-Establishing trust and transparency with users is crucial to your business, and part of that comes from users understanding and respecting your legal policies.
+Establishing trust and transparency with users is crucial to your business, and part of that trust comes from users understanding and respecting your legal policies.

 Here are three major reasons why you should avoid legalese when crafting your legal and business policies.

-On the other hand, clear and plain language allows customers without legal know-how to feel at ease with your business, rather than feeling taken advantage of or manipulated.
+On the other hand, clear and plain language allows customers without legal know-how to feel at ease with your business rather than feeling taken advantage of or manipulated.

-Not following these regulations can lead to reputational damage as well as legal consequences.
+Not following these regulations can lead to reputational damage as well as legal consequences.\

 5. Replace Legalese With Plain Language